BigPolarBear1/Factorization_new/README.md

 Seriously man.
 At this point ill move to fucking Russia if a company there hired me.
 Fuck europe 1000 times over.
 This place, I never had a future, this place has always been a slow death.
 I rather get threatened with guns in america then this life.
 Literally wasting my life here.
 I fucking hate this country.
 I will gladly go to war against europe, hack all their systems.

 Im telling you this.
 I rather go down fighting, then die this slow death.

+Not like all of it will matter soon... nobody believes in my work.
+But its just a matter of time.
+Fucking morrons could have had it all had they just shown some fucking respect.
+The fuck do I care.
+The moment I succeed, I will get 10000 job offers from countries like China, and I know where I'll want to be, and its not in this European shithole.